alpha22jp/atomic-chrome/README.md

 ### For Chrome

-Atomic Chrome for Emacs shares [Atomic Chrome](https://atom.io/packages/atomic-chrome) as an extension on Chrome.
+Atomic Chrome for Emacs shares [extension for Chrome](https://chrome.google.com/webstore/detail/atomic-chrome/lhaoghhllmiaaagaffababmkdllgfcmc) with Atomic Chrome.
 Just install and setup it.

 ### For Emacs